-To view the Social Sciences Department Academic Dishonesty Policy, visit the Social Sciences Department website, which can be accessed at www2.gbcnv.edu/departments/SOC.html
+To view the Social Sciences Department Academic Dishonesty Policy, visit the Social Sciences Department website:

 CRJ 104 Introduction to Administration of Justice (3)

 American criminal justice system, its development, components, and processes.
 Includes consideration of crime and criminal justice as a formal area of study.